hokiepokedad/PokeAlarmWiki/Facebook-Pages.md

 1. Go to [My Apps](https://developers.facebook.com/apps/).
 2. Click "+ Add a New App".
 3. Setup a website app.
+4. Go to App Review of your new app and make sure your app is made Public.

 ### 1. Get User Short-Lived Access Token